sony/nnabla-nas/docs/source/tutorials/ofa_tutorial.rst

 ---------------------

 Once-for-All (OFA) :cite:`cai2019once` is only trained once, and we can quickly get specialized sub-networks from the OFA network without additional training.
-The OFA search space contains a large number of sub-networks (>10^19) that covers various hardware platforms.
+The OFA architecture provides one model but supports a large number of sub-networks (>10^19) that covers various hardware platforms.
-To efficiently train the search space, the progressive shrinking algorithm enforces the training order from large sub-networks to small sub-networks in a progressive manner.
+To efficiently train all the sub-networks, the progressive shrinking algorithm enforces the training order from large sub-networks to small sub-networks in a progressive manner.

 We will show how to run ``OFA`` example on ImageNet.